radiorabe/raar/doc/architecture.md

 Defines which audio formats should be created when importing a broadcast assigned to a given profile.
 Only one archive format may be defined per codec and profile.

 Additionally, a maximum public bitrate may be defined.
-If set, this value restricts API access to audio files of the given codec with a higher bitrate to users with a login.
+If set, this value restricts API access to audio files of the given codec with a higher bitrate to users with a login or access code.

 #### Downgrade Actions